|

 how Joseph was already blessed more than his ancestors and how he was

-distinguished among his brothers.
+when he was young.
+This was part of Joseph's response.
 50:21 So then, don't be afraid.
 I will provide for you and your children."
 And he reassured them and spoke kindly to them.
 Joseph's father

 had just died and his brothers were afraid of him.
 50:24 Joseph said to his brothers, "I am about to die, but God will surely take care of you and bring you up from this land to the land which He promised on oath to Abraham, to Isaac and to Jacob."
 Joseph knew the prophecy that his family, the family of Israel, would go back to the promised land, but he didn't know WHEN.
 It would be apx.
 430? years before Moses was to bring the Israelites out.
 We (I) know that Jesus will return, but don't know WHEN.
 Like the Israelites, we know the promise, and He will deliver us when He is ready.
 (DRM 12/15/07) |